Release Management

 GitHub Releases

-- Version header with compare changes link
+- Version header with a compare-changes link

 - Categorized changes (📖 Documentation, 🏡 Chore, etc.)